|

 The imperial glory of Xi'an, particularly the 8,000-strong army of life-size Terracotta Warriors assembled to protect the tomb of the first Qin emperor.

-News - Chinadaily.com.cn
+News from China - Chinadaily.com.cn

 News - Asia - International News - New York Times